 Lonely Planet had asked for BuzzFeed-style top 5 tips.
 Here are the bits they couldn’t print:

 1. Don’t be Scared

 Along the roughest unpaved sections we were accompanied by hundreds of Bianda, the bicycle-men.
-Laden with hundreds of kilograms of goods, there would often be two guys, usually barefoot, pushing each bicycle along for weeks.
-A little known phenomenon of the DRC’s neglect, these mules of men – part human, part bicycle – were modern day slaves.
+Laden with what looked like hundreds of kilograms of goods, there would often be two guys, usually barefoot, pushing a bicycle along for weeks.
+A little known phenomenon of the DRC’s neglect and economic exploitation, the treatment of these workers is tantamount to modern day slavery.
 Always greeting us despite the sweat and strain, they shared with us their road and shortcuts.

 3. Mission Hospitable

 The churches in larger towns always offered shelter.
-In one we met a fascinating Indonesian priest called Jeff.
+In Chilomba, we met a fascinating Indonesian priest called Jeff.
 He’d lived in the DRC since the mid-nineties, and was managing the church banana plantation and fish farm.
-His home-grown banana cake for breakfast was heaven sent.
+His home-grown banana cake for breakfast was heaven-sent.

 4. Spare Visas

 In Lusaka, a one month tourist visa for the DRC cost $60.
 Embassy staff advised it was cheaper to get an extension in-country.
 Unfortunately, this option didn’t actually exist – the same visa cost $120 inside the DRC!
 So get visas for the duration of your trip before arriving.
 As for equipment, take spare spares, especially inner tubes and patches.
 Maybe even a spare sense of humour.